6.01.2026 - 31.10.2026 Events, History, Visual arts

-Exhibition Between Life and Death: Stories of Rescue during the Holocaust Launches UK Tour in 2026
+Exhibition Between Life and Death: Stories of Rescue during the Holocaust UK Tour

 The exhibition, organized by the European Network Remembrance and Solidarity (ENRS) based in Poland, brings to life the extraordinary tales of moral courage and heroism during one of the darkest chapters in human history.
 Visitors will gain insights into the complex and often perilous decisions faced by ordinary individuals who risked everything to help Jewish people escape the horrors of the Holocaust.